laro/Cilia/README.md

 - **Extension methods**
     - To add "member like" functions to "third party" classes/types.
     - Can be called like normal member functions, but they but do not have access to private or protected members themselves.
-    - Also possible for arithmetic types, e.g.:
+    - Also possible for basic/arithmetic types, e.g.:
       `Int i`
       `i.toString()`
       based on